reevoo/reevoomark-php-api/README.md

 * Server-side caching of content that respects the cache control rules set by Reevoo.

 ##Support
-For ReevooMark and Reevoo Essentials customers, support can be obtained by emailing <operations@reevoo.com>.
+For Reevoo Ratings & Reviews customers, support can be obtained by emailing <operations@reevoo.com>.

 There is also a [bug tracker](https://github.com/reevoo/reevoomark-php-api/issues) available.